Why clubs need to discover their DNA

 “We have a tendency in this country to copy the latest fad.
 But our characteristics are high-tempo, positive, front foot, never-say-die, battling.”

-Hopefully you’ll have an idea of your own club’s DNA, likely defined by factors such as history, location, fanbase, former players, youth policy and style of play.
+Hopefully you’ll have an idea of your own club’s DNA.
+It will probably be defined by factors such as history, location, fanbase, former players, youth policy and style of play.
 For some clubs - those for whom the ownership and management have changed on a regular basis - this might not be so clear.

 As part of the Premier League's Elite Player Performance Plan, clubs are required to formulate a philosophy, style of play and strategy for their Academies.
 This should be allied to the philosophy of the club as a whole.